Josh Bell Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.65 team ERA ranks 25th across all league pitching staffs.
+- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.64).

-- The Red Sox rank 23rd in baseball in home runs surrendered (77 total, 1.3 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (77 total, 1.3 per game).

-- Paxton gets the start for the Red Sox, his fifth of the season.
-He is 1-1 with a 4.26 ERA and 27 strikeouts in 19 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his fourth of the season.
+He is 1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched.

-- The left-hander's last time out came on Wednesday against the Cincinnati Reds, when he tossed five innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Saturday against the Tampa Bay Rays, the right-hander threw three innings, allowing one earned run while surrendering two hits.

-- The 34-year-old has amassed a 4.26 ERA and 12.8 strikeouts per nine innings across four games this season, while allowing a batting average of .236 to his opponents.
+- The 27-year-old has a 3.48 ERA and 8.8 strikeouts per nine innings across 11 games this season, while giving up a batting average of .203 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.